 Another reason is that, it won’t look convincing enough if all 400 of your links were do-follow links (and vice versa), now would it?

-Balance is the key; maintaining a good amount of follow and nofollow links in the right ratio will create better likelihood of success.
+Balance is the key; maintaining a good amount of follow and nofollow links in the right ratio will create a better likelihood of success for your SEO link building services.

 Coming to the real question, what is the perfect/right ratio?
 5:7 – I wish I could give you an answer like that.
 It’s not that simple.
 There’s a bit more to maintaining a good backlink profile than it appears.